nickpapciak/SatTrack/README.md

 # SatTrack
-WIP satellite tracker I made for fun
+Satellite Tracker from TLE made in python for fun